 - Title “The Lurker Within” is a reference to the Lovecraft-Derleth novel “The Lurker at the Threshold” and to Cthulhu gestating inside Brears.
 Cthulhu Mythos entities are typically described as coming from “outside” – as in “The Dunwich Horror”: “They from outside will help, but they cannot take body without human blood.”

 - Whispers in Darkness is the store introduced in issue #2, P7-8.

-- The flotation device says it belongs to the “Hetty” – one of the ships of Captain Obed Marsh in “The Shadow over Innsmouth.”
+- The flotation device says it belongs to the “Hetty” which is the name of one of Captain Obed Marsh ships in “The Shadow over Innsmouth.”